varshiths/scg-augmented/diary.md

 - hid (changed)
 - rc (TODO)

 Descriptions Corpus:
 Is the descriptions corpus informative enough?
 - (Not seemingly)

 To check:
 Inspect the prior of VG beside RC and HID
--
+- (possibly distribution is better represented due to exact relation labels)

 SGDET for MOTIFNET-SIZE